veebch/bigaudrey/README.md

 ## Functions

-### Cryptocurrency Dashboard
+### Finance Dashboard

-Uses code based on the code we made at [btcticker](http://github.com/llvllch/btcticker).
-The extra screen size means that two three or four coins can fit on the screen at once.
-If you've listed more coins than that, it will carousel to show all the coins listed.
-There is also a maximal mode that will show one coin and an item from and RSS news feed, and a QR code link to that article.
+Two three or four coins/symbols can fit on the screen at once.
+If you've listed more coins than that, it will carousel to show all the coins/ symbols listed.

 ### Quotes